-Successful repayment of a loan helps in improving business credit score.
-This not only assist in your fundability, but also aid in improving your odds of getting a loan at better rates and terms in the future.
+Successful repayment of a loan helps in improving business credit scores.
+This not only assists in your fundability, but also aid in improving your odds of getting a loan at better rates and terms in the future.
 You should also evaluate how financing had impacted your business when you first borrowed it with bad credit.
-Making timely loan payments and in fill will help improve your chances of securing desirable financing opportunities in the future.
+Making timely loan payments and infill will help improve your chances of securing desirable financing opportunities in the future.

 - Does this another loan offer suits your needs?

-Before accepting cash for your future endeavors, weight your needs first.
-You probably can use cash to fulfil your long-term purposes, like buying new equipment or commercial real estate, but quick short-term infusion of cash isn’t the suitable decision to finance long-term plans.
+Before accepting cash for your future endeavors, weigh your needs first.
+You probably can use cash to fulfill your long-term purposes, like buying new equipment or commercial real estate, but a quick short-term infusion of cash isn’t a suitable decision to finance long-term plans.
 Keep in mind that you should compare your needs with the loan terms.